ManifestManah/MapConfigurator/README.md

 ## Installation
 1) Download the contents and open the downloaded zip file.
-2) Drag the files within the 'Gameserver' folder into your server's csgo/ directory.
+2) Drag the files within the 'csgo' folder into your server's csgo/ directory.
-3) Edit the files in cfg/mapconfigs/ folder to match your preferences
+3) Edit the files in cfg/mapconfigs/ folder and sub folders to match your preferences
 4) Restart your server, or change the map.